K20QuickFast237/alx-airbnb-project-documentation/user-stories/README.md

 ## User stories

-This folder shows the main user stories of this app.
+This folder shows the main user stories of this application.